The Historical Caesar #

 Like most major figures in History, Julius Caesar can be portrayed positively or negatively, simply by choice of perspective and language.

-Some see parallels between his peremptory style and Donald Trump’s.
+Some see parallels between his peremptory populist style and Donald Trump’s.
 Both share towering egos, confidence in their unmistakable judgments, their misogyny, and crash or crash through tactics.
+However Caesar was by far more heroic and intelligent than Trump.
+In many ways he is more like Churchill.

-He divorced his second wife, Pompeia because of her involvement in a scandal with another man, although the man had been acquitted in the law courts; Caesar is reported to have said, “The wife of Caesar must be above suspicion,” suggesting that he was so exceptional that anyone associated with him had to be free of any hint of scandal.
+He divorced his second wife, Pompeia because of her involvement in a scandal with a tribune, Claudios, although he had been acquitted in the law courts; Caesar is reported to have said, “The wife of Caesar must be above suspicion,” suggesting that he was so exceptional that anyone associated with him had to be free of any hint of scandal.
+This despite the fact that his successes in the battle field equalled that of his conquests in bed.

 In 59 BCE Caesar was elected consul against heavy Optimate (Aristocratic) opposition led by Marcus Porcius Cato, a shrewd and extremely conservative politician.
 Caesar married his only daughter, Julia, to Pompey to consolidate their alliance; he himself married Calpurnia, the daughter of a leading member of the Popular faction.